thecodemonkey/kafka-microservices/hello-kafka/readme.md

 ### run Kafka

-This project provides a docker-compose.yml to run a complete Kafka environment locally.
+This project provides a [docker-compose.yml](../docker-compose.yml) located in root folder to run a complete Kafka environment locally.

-In addition, the docker-compose.yml contains a web UI for managing the Kafka system.
+In addition, the [docker-compose.yml](../docker-compose.yml) contains a web UI for managing the Kafka system.
 The web UI is after a successful start of the docker-compose at http://localhost:8081 There you can also create topics, write and read messages.

 >
-> The Kafka environment absolutely needs a host name (KAFKA_ADVERTISED_HOST_NAME) this is already in docker-compose.yml
+> The Kafka environment absolutely needs a host name (KAFKA_ADVERTISED_HOST_NAME) this is already in [docker-compose.yml](../docker-compose.yml)
 > configured as **"kafka"**.
 >
 > So you need a DNS entry in the local etc / hosts file: